Tobermory

 7 Need-to-Know Tips to Make the Most of Your Bruce Peninsula Road Trip

 You’ve heard the buzz… the Bruce Peninsula is THE place to be!
-Its spectacular beaches, wild and rugged natural spaces and incredible Georgian Bay views.
+It has spectacular beaches, wild and rugged natural spaces and incredible Georgian Bay views.
 Whether you come in search of the quiet and serenity of nature or the excitement of hiking, kitesurfing or cycling, the Bruce delivers on everything you’re looking for (and offers some great surprises, when you get off the beaten path!)

 But what do you need to know to plan the best Bruce Peninsula road trip possible?
 Keep this post handy as you plan and prepare, as it contains important travel tips, contact information and links to more resources that will help you have the best experience as you Explore the Bruce.